Special biserial coalgebras and representations of quantum SL(2): Some coalgebra theory

-Thus $vertices$ are group-like elements, and if $a$ is an arrow $g\leftarrow h$, with $g,h\in Q_{0},$ then $a$ is a $(g,h)$- skew primitive, i.e., $\Delta a=g\otimes a+a\otimes h.$ It is apparent that $kQ$ is pointed with coradical $(kQ)_{0}=kQ_{0}\,$and the degree one term of the coradical filtration is $(kQ)_{1}=kQ_{0}\oplus kQ_{1}.$
+Thus $vertices$ are group-like elements, and if $a$ is an arrow $g\leftarrow h$, with $g,h\in Q_{0},$ then $a$ is a $(g,h)$- skew primitive, i.e., $\Delta a=g\otimes a+a\otimes h.$ It is apparent that $\Bbbk Q$ is pointed with coradical $(\Bbbk Q)_{0}=\Bbbk Q_{0}\,$and the degree one term of the coradical filtration is $(\Bbbk Q)_{1}=\Bbbk Q_{0}\oplus\Bbbk Q_{1}.$

-A subcoalgebra $C$ of the path coalgebra k$Q$ is said to be \textit{admissible} if $C$ contains $Q_{0}$ and $Q_{1}.$ There is a coalgebraic version (with no finiteness restrictions)\ of a fundamental result of Gabriel for finite dimensional algebras:
+A subcoalgebra $B$ of the path coalgebra $\Bbbk Q$ is said to be \textit{admissible} if $B$ contains $Q_{0}$ and $Q_{1}.$ In this case $Q(B)=Q.$ There is a coalgebraic version (with no finiteness restrictions)\ of a fundamental result of Gabriel for finite dimensional algebras:

-\begin{theorem} ([CMo][Wo]) Every coalgebra $C$ over an algebraically closed field is Morita-Takeuchi equivalent to an admissible subcoalgebra of $\mathrm{k}Q(C)$. \end{theorem}
+\begin{theorem} ([CMo][Wo]) Every coalgebra $C$ over an algebraically closed field is Morita-Takeuchi equivalent to an admissible subcoalgebra of $\Bbbk Q(C)$. \end{theorem}